testflows/TestFlows-WebSite/source/handbook/index.md

 ### --output

-The `--output` option can be used to control output format of messages printed to `stdout`.
+The `--output` option can be used to control the output format of messages printed to `stdout`.

 ### --no-colors